risingwavelabs/risingwave-docs/docs/sql/udf/udf-java.md

 interface in `com.risingwave.functions` and implement exactly one evaluation method named `eval(...)`.
 This method must be declared public and non-static.

-Any data type listed in [Supported data types](#supported-data-types) can be used as a parameter or return type of an evaluation method.
+Any data type listed in [Data type mapping](udf-java.md#data-type-mapping) can be used as a parameter or return type of an evaluation method.

 Here's an example of a scalar function that calculates the greatest common divisor (GCD) of two integers: